flyingfishfuse/discord_bot/README.md

- The goal is to eventually have something that can communicate across arbitrary platforms and provide REAL value to people who cannot afford, or do not have time, to acquire pay-for-knowledge applications, by utilizing with open-source technologies and providing the means to extend functionality by simple modifications to the code.
+ The goal is to eventually have something that can communicate across arbitrary platforms and provide REAL value to people who cannot afford, or do not have time, to acquire pay-for-knowledge applications, by utilizing open-source technologies and providing the means to extend functionality by simple modifications to the code.

  Licenced under GPLv3